dipech/dipech.github.io/resources/data/blog/systems-fundamentals/text.md

 Databases of this kind rely on spatial indices.

 Quadtree is a tree data structure most commonly used to index two-dimensional spatial data.

+## Replication and Sharding

+Systems performance often depends on its databases' performance, because databases are critical to a system.

+Replica is nothing more than just another database stands next to main database.
+Main database handles all the read/write operations and updates the replica according to it.
+If main database goes down, the replica takes over and now becomes the new main database.
+After fallen one is recovered, it will be updated from the replica, then they will swap their roles again.

+If you want to have the replica capable to replace the main while it's down, then you need to have the replica be always absolutely the same as the main database.
+In this scenario we use synchronous updating mode.

+You can update the replica asynchronously, but it can be unacceptable for many cases.
+You can have many replicas at the same time.
+If you have tons of data then you need to sync this data between all the replicas.
+That can be unacceptable.
+This is where sharding coming to play.

+Sharding is a technique of partitioning the data across multiple database servers.
+We split our main database into a bunch of little databases.
+Shards is a data partitions.
+You can shard on different levels.
+You can store some tables in one shard, other tables in another shard.
+Moreover, you can store specific rows of a table in different shards by custom logic.
+Or you can store the dat according to a region.
+Some piece of data is stored in a shard in North America, another piece of data is stored in a shard in Europe, and so on and so forth.

+You can have this splitting logic in your application server, but it's better to have a reverse proxy, which is working on behalf of shards, consists of splitting logic and redirects the data to a suitable shard.
+That reverse proxy can consist the splitting logic based on consistent hashing.